Shreyhac/Mern-Stack-Project-Shreyansh-Arora-/README.md

 **Email**: shreyansh.24bcs10252@sst.scaler.com
 **GitHub**: [shreyhac](https://github.com/shreyhac)

-**Business Context**: This project was developed as a commercial product in an office environment and is currently being sold on the Chrome Web Store.
+**Business Context**: This project was developed as a fun side project that has been successfully monetized on the Chrome Web Store.
 The extension has achieved significant success with 1,000+ active users and a 4.6/5 rating.
 The codebase has been modified for demonstration purposes with payment features removed.